softmagnet/BetterTouchTool-preset/README.md

 To use this preset, you have to
-* bind your capslock to the [Hyper key](https://medium.com/macoclock/solve-shortcut-hell-in-macos-building-a-hyper-key-1cb8838bf521)
+* bind your capslock to the [Hyper key](https://medium.com/macoclock/solve-shortcut-hell-in-macos-building-a-hyper-key-1cb8838bf521) using Karabiner
 * download [BetterTouchTool](https://folivora.ai/) and import